PFE037/Brain-Exam-Simulator/README.md

 - In Unity, ensure that you have correctly set up your VR devices (SteamVR and Varjo Lab).
 - Press the "Play" button at the top of the Unity editor to launch the simulation.
 Make sure you have your VR devices connected and configured to experience the virtual environment.

-## Exploring Use Cases

-The project provides samples to explore different applications and use cases of virtual reality.
-Follow these steps to explore the samples:

-- Open the "Project" menu in Unity.
-- Navigate to "Assets" and find the "Sample" folder.
-- Explore the different samples to discover the varied features and use cases offered by the project.

-Enjoy exploring and immersing yourself in the experience that this Unity project with SteamVR, Varjo Lab, and Ultraleap Tracking can offer!

-Feel free to consult the respective documentation of each tool for more detailed information about their features and configurations.

 #### FR
 Ce README vous guidera à travers les étapes nécessaires pour lancer et explorer le projet Unity avec SteamVR et Varjo Lab.
 Assurez-vous de suivre ces étapes pour une expérience fluide.